 Chorus, led by director Melissa Manning will perform seasonal selections.
 Melissa Manning, director studied at the Ukrainian Institute, the Pre-College Division at the Juilliard School, the Manhattan School of Music and Montclair University.
 She has performed at Carnegie Hall, Amsterdam House, Garden State Arts Center and the Westchester Symphony Orchestra.
 She is the founder and director of the Manning School of Music in Nyack and frequently appears as soloist and chamber musician in Westchester and Rockland Counties.
-Currently she serves as Directorof Music Ministries at the United Church of Spring Valley, NY and as keyboard artist at the West Side Presbyterian Church in Ridgewood,
+Melissa has conducted MMC Chorus for the past 9 years and serves as keyboard artist at the West Side Presbyterian Church in Ridgewood, NJ.

 Martin Fisher, baritone